 "Concussion and Traumatic Brain Injury: Information For Families" is a compilation of four brief, helpful video clips and several state and national websites.

 This resource can be viewed by families while at the hospital or anyone needing to better understand this injury and where to learn more.
-These videos are also captioned
+Click on the image or the following links.

 Two Parent Concussion Guides, English & Spanish: When Concussion Symptoms Are Not Going Away: A Guide for Parents of Children Who Are Five and Under and A Guide for Parents of Children Who Are School-Aged.